simolb7/NoMoreNoise/README.md

 ## How to run

-run it inside your console, located in the directory
+Run it inside your console, located in the directory

 `python main.py --test_path <path_to_test.json.gz> --train_path <optional_path_to_train.json.gz> --num_cycles 5 --pretrain_paths <path_to_pretrain.txt> `

+To obtain the csv output, without training or after it, run this:

+`python main.py --test_path <path_to_test.json.gz> `